carsnl/NewsPortal/README.md

 #### Download:

 **IMPORTANT**: Python must be installed in your system for NewsPortal to work.
+No IDE or compiler is requierd.

 <details>
 <summary>